Directors: Jason Cohen

 Episode One — “Annie” Air Date: 19/11/2019

 With only a couple of days to learn everything again, the show moves very fast, even with an hour-long runtime.
-It’s interesting to see some of the Annie cast pickup the play again faster than others, but the drama and intrigue for Encore! comes from the human element.
+It’s interesting to see some of the Annie cast pick up the play again faster than others, but the drama and intrigue for Encore! comes from the human element.
 A lot of these people haven’t seen each other for a long time and there is often tension, or unsaid words hanging in the air.
-This is most evident with Jeremy’s arrival the next day who was dating one of the cast when they left school, but soon broke up — it was his fault.
+This is most evident with Jeremy’s arrival the next day, who was dating one of the cast when they left school, but soon broke up — it was his fault.